SmmnsMo/Amazon-Review-Helpfulness/README.md

 ## Statistical Inference
 In the statistical Inference I explore the differences between helpful and unhelpful reviews and summaries.
 I've created visualizations of the counts by buckets and tested whether the two groups are significantly different from one another.

+## Machine Learning
+I used machine learning models to predict the Helpfulness of Amazon Reviews.
+This goes through the implementation steps, models used and the model evaluation.

+## Slide Deck
+Summarized report in a presentation format

+## Amazon Reviews Helpfulness
+This is a detailed written report about.
+Includes every step and a conclusion regarding final findings.